 Our flagship library, a modern and elegant space that is the pride of its community.
-What does it feel like?

 The City Library is a place of learning and culture, and is modern, comfortable and inviting.
-It offers a range of spaces with standout features including: - An exciting kids' area, zoned for different age groups - Quiet nooks - Display areas that host meaningful, significant exhibitions.
+It offers a range of spaces with standout features including:

+- An exciting kids' area, zoned for different age groups - Quiet nooks - Display areas that host meaningful, significant exhibitions.

 Who will use it?

-As well as visits from across the whole community, the City Library will also appeal to: - Students of all ages - Business people and budding entrepreneurs - Local groups who meet regularly.
-What services will it offer?
-The City Library will host a rich and diverse program of activities reflecting library users' interests, including: - Vibrant kids' programs - Adult programs that enhance lives and cater for the intellectually curious - Community-led learning activities - A Local Studies Centre of Excellence for collaborative programs, research and genealogy.
+As well as visits from across the whole community, the City Library will also appeal to:

+- Students of all ages

+- Business people and budding entrepreneurs

+- Local groups who meet regularly.

+The City Library will host a rich and diverse program of activities reflecting library users' interests, including:

+- Vibrant kids' programs - Adult programs that enhance lives and cater for the intellectually curious - Community-led learning activities - A Local Studies Centre of Excellence for collaborative programs, research and genealogy.